(NOTE: This post is for white-folks – but others are welcome to read and reflect)

 - Being more concerned with the comfort of white folks than the injustice being perpetrated on others. ( ie. “Talking about this… protesting like this… will only make people uncomfortable”)

 - Saying “I don’t see race” or “I’m color blind” – our culture has taught us race is always present and always an issue.
-Not is saying this proof you are lying and it is insulting to most people of color who, unlike many white people, acknowledge that their racial identity is an important part of how they view themselves.
+To say this is insulting to most people of color who, unlike many white people, acknowledge that their racial identity is an important part of how they view themselves.
+It is also usually untrue because fact is we all do see race.
+The question is how does it impact how we see the people around us?

 By no means is this list exhaustive.
 But hopefully before you accuse someone of playing the race-card, you will consider how easily us white people play the white-card to silence, humiliate, or marginalize people of color and their concerns.
 Additionally, learning to relinquish the illegitimate power and privilege of whiteness opens the door to becoming more human, better able to connect with others, and launches a journey towards experiencing the Beloved Community.